Who Is Garrison Keillor?

 Garrison Keillor was born Gary Edward Keillor on August 7, 1942, in Anoka, Minnesota.
 In 1969, he hosted a radio program on Minnesota Public Radio, which he later transformed into the weekly live variety program called A Prairie Home Companion.
-The program features celebrity guests, skits, songs, fake commercials and stories about a fictional Minnesota town called Lake Wobegon.
+His program showcased celebrity guests, skits, songs, fake commercials and stories about a fictional Minnesota town called Lake Wobegon.
 After enchanting public radio audiences for 42 years, Garrison Keillor bid farewell to hosting A Prairie Home Companion in July 2016.

 Radio personality and writer Gary Edward Keillor was born on August 7, 1942, in Anoka, Minnesota.
 He attended Anoka High School and was an English major at the University of Minnesota.
-In 1969, Keillor became a radio announcer at Minnesota Public Radio, then began writing for The New Yorker.
+In 1969, Keillor became a radio announcer at Minnesota Public Radio (MPR), and then began writing for The New Yorker.
 He is best known for his work on his popular radio variety show A Prairie Home Companion.

 'A Prairie Home Companion'